SMS Seydlitz: Battle of Heligoland Bight

+Seydlitz and the rest of the fleet received mobilization orders on 1 August, indicating war was imminent.
+Beginning on 4 August, I Scouting Group was tasked with guarding the German Bight; Seydlitz and the other battlecruisers provided cover to lighter forces that patrolled the area for enemy warships.
 Shortly after the outbreak of World War I, a brief engagement between German light cruisers and a raiding force of British cruisers and battlecruisers took place on 28 August 1914.
 During the morning, British cruisers from the Harwich Force attacked the German destroyers patrolling the Heligoland Bight.
 Six German light cruisers—Cöln, Strassburg, Stettin, Frauenlob, Stralsund, and Ariadne—responded to the attack and inflicted serious damage to the British raiders.
 The arrival at approximately 13:37 of the British 1st Battlecruiser Squadron, under the command of Vice Admiral David Beatty, quickly put the German ships at a disadvantage.

 Along with the rest of the I Scouting Group battlecruisers, Seydlitz was stationed in the Wilhelmshaven Roads on the morning of the battle.
 By 08:50, Hipper had requested permission from Admiral Friedrich von Ingenohl, the commander in chief of the High Seas Fleet, to send his ships to relieve the beleaguered German cruisers.
 The battlecruisers Von der Tann and Moltke were ready to sail by 12:10, but the low tide prevented the ships from being able to pass over the sand bar at the mouth of the Jade Estuary safely.
 At 14:10, Moltke and Von der Tann were able to cross the Jade bar; Hipper ordered the German light cruisers to fall back to his ships, while Hipper himself was about an hour behind in Seydlitz.
 At 14:25, the remaining light cruisers—Strassburg, Stettin, Frauenlob, Stralsund, and Ariadne—rendezvoused with the battlecruisers.
 Seydlitz arrived on the scene by 15:10, while Ariadne succumbed to battle damage and sank.
 Hipper ventured forth cautiously to search for the two missing light cruisers, Mainz and Cöln, which had already sunk.
 By 16:00, the German flotilla turned around to return to the Jade Estuary, arriving at approximately 20:23.